 All academic, school, special, tribal, and legally established public libraries in the state of Oregon, as well as non-profit organizations partnering with Oregon libraries, are eligible to apply for project funding through a Library Services and Technology Act (LSTA) Competitive Grant.

-Each fiscal year, the State Library of Oregon budgets approximately 20 to 25% of the state's LSTA allotment for competitive grant projects (contingent upon federal LSTA funding).
-For FY2019, we anticipate the ability to award a total of about $450,000.
+Each fiscal year, the State Library of Oregon budgets approximately 20 to 25% of the state's LSTA allotment for competitive grant projects.
+For the 2019-2020 funding cycle, we have awarded 11 projects a total of $477,983.

-Over the last 5 years, the average amount awarded was $51,669, and the median award amount is $39,619.
+Since 2010, the program has had an average award amount of $44,623 and a median award amount of $35,329.
 There are typically between 10 and 15 LSTA competitive grant projects awarded each year.

 Project activities and expenditures should fit within the state fiscal year (July 1 through June 30), and grant funds are delivered as periodic reimbursements to the grantee for grant-related expenses.
 Grant recipients submit quarterly reports on programmatic progress and expenditures, as well as a final report following the end of the project year.